tpoder1/ip45/ipt_ip45bgw/README.txt

 NOTE FOR COOPERATION WITH SNAT
 ====================================================
-When the ipt_ip45bgw is run tigether with NAT the packets begonging to IP45 do not have to pass to the NAT table.
+When the ipt_ip45bgw is run together with NAT the packets begonging to IP45 do not have to pass to the NAT table.
 It could be done by specyfing extra NAT rule with the ACCEPT condition to bypass IP45 packets from processing in the NAT table.